drone1/alt/README.md

 Internally, there is currently nothing in the prompt about this.
 I've tested with `%%var%%` syntax, and it hasn't failed yet.

 Please submit an issue if it causes you any trouble.

+## Rules
+Translation will occur for a given target language & key if any of the following are true:
+* The reference value was modified and translation has not yet occurred for the given language/key
+* If a context value for the given target language/key is found and has been modified.
+* The `--force` flag is used

+Translation will _not_ occur if `alt` detects that the given value in the target language file has been manually modified.
+If you modify an output value manually and want it to be re-translated later, you can just delete that key/value pair from the given file.

 ## Additional notes
 ### Delayed vs. realtime writes